cycprime/QuotesAPI/README.md

 Once the configuration is put in place, simply modify `appsettings.json` to point to the location of NLog configuration file.

+## Docker
+Published DLLs is required before building the image for Docker.
+To publish the DLLs and all related files and directories for .NET Core, do the following:

+    > dotnet publish

+Once the DLLs and related files and directories have been published, run the normal build process for Docker to create the docker image for QuotesAPI:

+    > docker build -t quotesapi .

+The image will create a mount point at `/app/Logs` for log files, `/app/Data` for new quotes files (for seeding or new addition).
+Use Docker's `--volume` option to map these mount points to the corresponding data volumes or local directories.

+For more information about creating containers based on the QuotesAPI Docker image, please refer to the image, [cycprime/quotesapi](https://hub.docker.com/r/cycprime/quotesapi/), on DockerHub.

 ## License
 This web api is licensed under the [MIT License](https://github.com/cycprime/QuotesAPI/blob/master/License.txt).